 When exposed to natural or artificial light, the chemicals in glow-in-the-dark thread “store” this light energy and then emit it once the lights dim.

-After the lights are dimmed, the thread fluoresces for at least 10-15 minutes or even longer, depending on the brand.
-The intensity of the light emitted will wane over the next several hours until the thread is recharged with light.
+After the lights are dimmed, the thread fluoresces for 10-15 minutes or even longer, depending on the brand.
+The intensity of the light emitted wanes over the next several hours until the thread is recharged with light.